MicrosoftDocs/VBA-Docs/api/Word.Application.ActiveEncryptionSession.md

 The encryption provider mechanism manages each file on a separate process, so each file is associated with a separate encryption session.

+> [!NOTE]
- **Note**  This property applies only when a document implements custom encryption.
+> This property applies only when a document implements custom encryption.

 ## See also